diggerhq/docs-site/docs/overview/digger-vs-other.md

 It is not correct to compare Digger with Kubernetes, because **Digger supports Kubernetes**.
 You can easily provision a Kubernetes cluster with Digger by simply using a different [Target](./understanding-targets).
 The default target in Digger is ECS Fargate because if you are just starting out then Kubernetes can be an overkill in terms of both complexity and cost.

 Container orchestration engine is just one part of your stack.
-Others include webapps, storage, databases, queues, caches, etc etc. Digger manages your _entire_ stack.
+Others include webapps, storage, databases, queues, caches, etc. Digger manages your _entire_ stack.
 You can use Kubernetes as your orchestration engine, or you can choose something else.
 All you need to do to switch orchestration engines in Digger is create a new environment and select a different target.

 ## Serverless